-The Company's Board of Directors and management strongly support the principles of good corporate governance to create long-term value for shareholders and maintaining the Company's strong reputation for integrity.
-This is particularly important given the highly regulated nature of the industry within which the Company operates and is essential for securing new gaming licences and protection of current licences.
+The Board of Directors (Board) of Ainsworth Game Technology Limited (Ainsworth or Company) is committed to strongly support the achievement of high standards of effective corporate governance to create long-term value for shareholders and maintaining the Company's strong reputation for integrity, accountability and transparency.
+This is particularly relevant given the highly regulated nature of the industry within which the Company operates and is essential for securing new gaming licences and protection of current licences held.